Free-energy perturbation

 where T is the temperature, k_{B} is the Boltzmann constant, and the angular brackets denote an average over a simulation run for state A. In practice, one runs a normal simulation for state A, but each time a new configuration is accepted, the energy for state B is also computed.
 The difference between states A and B may be in the atom types involved, in which case the ΔF obtained is for "mutating" one molecule onto another, or it may be a difference of geometry, in which case one obtains a free-energy map along one or more reaction coordinates.
 This free-energy map is also known as a potential of mean force (PMF).

-Free-energy perturbation calculations only converge properly when the difference between the two states is small enough; therefore it is usually necessary to divide a perturbation into a series of smaller "windows", which are computed independently.
+Free-energy perturbation calculations only converge properly when the difference between the two states is small enough (the phase space of the two states overlap).
+In practice, the perturbation is divided into a series of smaller, discrete intermediate FEP windows defined by the coupling parameter $\lambda$.
+A value of $\lambda$ = 0 represent 100% state A, and $\lambda$ = 1 represent 100% state B. In any particular window, we have the effective potential energy function $U_m = (1 - \lambda_m)U_A + \lambda_m U_B$, which is the linear combination of the initial potential A and final B. Stepwise varying $\lambda$ from 0 to 1 creates an "alchemical" pathway of transformation between state A and B through non-physical intermediate states.

 Since there is no need for constant communication between the simulation for one window and the next, the process can be trivially parallelized by running each window on a different CPU, in what is known as an "embarrassingly parallel" setup.